tabcat/ENS-Subdomainer/README.md

    under the server tab in settings change:

    Port Number: 7545 -> Port Number: 8545

-   Automine On -> Automine Off

-   set Mining Block Time (seconds) to 5 or up

-   (dont let this run for long if you arent using it, it will keep making blocks;

-   have to do this for the now variable in solidity/ganache's EVM to be utd in calls so you could

-   probably just send an empty tx to update now but i havent tried it)

    $ embark run

+   # update the now variable

+   with ganaches automine, calls to the blockchain use the time of the last tx as the now variable in solidity

+   if you want to test any method that should use .call() you should send an empty tx with metamask first to update now

 contact: baseless *at* gmx.com